geoscixyz/em/content/case_histories/mt_isa/setup.rst

     :scale: 80%
     :name: Geology_Section

-    Vertical cross section of geology from Mount Isa
+    Vertical cross section of geology from Mount Isa.
+The mineralisation occurs within the Native Bee Siltstone as shown by the circle.

 At Cluny, copper mineralisation is frequently expected in conjunction with lead/zinc mineralisation.
-The Native Bee Siltstone and Moondarra Siltstone are considered to be favourable host stratigraphy for mineralisation.
+The Native Bee Siltstone and Moondarra Siltstone are considered to be favourable host stratigraphy for mineralisation (denoted by the circle within the Native Bee).
+An exploration target in this area is delineated in the interpretation as a conductive and chargeable feature.

 .. **References:**